 - Research the rich subject of guest blogging.
 If you put the time and energy into creating original, compelling content relevant to your industry, I assure you there are other business owners in the same boat who would love to share your content with their readers in exchange for a link back to your site.

 - Participate on message boards, forums, and blogs that are relevant to your industry and are well-known or authoritative.
 Comment, answer questions, and help others.

-- Press releases handled well can be an excellent source of links and traffic.
+- Press releases can be an excellent source of links and traffic.
 Have you started offering an additional service or moved or expanded your office?
 Have you made a significant hire or have news to share about your industry?
 This is great material for issuing a press release.

-- Funnel traffic from popular websites like craigslist, ebay, Wikipedia.
+- Funnel traffic from popular websites like Craigslist, eBay, Wikipedia.
 Think of ways you can offer something of value and leave a link to your website.

 Ensure Search Engines will Find and Credit Your Content

 - Learn about the importance of ‘internal linking.’
 This is important to make sure Google finds all your pages, plus we all fall victim to somebody copying and pasting our content eventually.
-If they are lazy, the content they steal from you will at least contain a link back to another page of your site.
+If they are lazy, the content they steal from you will at least contain a link back to another page from your site.

 - Install and optimize your site using the Yoast plugin if you are using WordPress.
 This is a exceptional tool in optimizing the content on your site and making sure it is Google-friendly.

-- On Page Optimization.
-To get the most out of your site, ensure that the search engines can crawl your site, and can identify what’s on all its pages, and that there is enough original, quality content for them to index it properly.
+- On Page Optimization, to get the most out of your site, ensure that the search engines can crawl your site, and can identify what’s on all its pages, and that there is enough original, quality content for them to index it properly.

 (Indexing is essentially filing your site in the right place, so when a visitor searches for something relevant to your industry, Google knows right where to find it.)